As a Gem Admin, you have access to the Team Settings dashboard to help you manage your users and team-level features: https://www.gem.com/admin

 To log in, Gem relies on a user’s Google or Microsoft credentials.
 If an employee leaves your company, work with your IT team to ensure their Google or Microsoft account is deactivated so they cannot log into Gem on any new devices.

-If there are any devices the individual has access to which they are logged into Gem on, Gem Admins can email email@example.com and request that we forcefully stop all Gem sessions for the user.
+If there are any devices the individual has access to where they are logged into Gem, Gem Admins can email firstname.lastname@example.org and request that we forcefully stop all Gem sessions for the user.
 Please include the user’s name and email address in your request.

 To remove their stats from being displayed in Gem, go to your Team Settings dashboard > Team members > find the user > click on the gear icon to the right of the page > select “Deprovision User”.
 This does not delete their historical data - it hides it.